QAutomatron/docker-yandex-disk/README.md

  ```

-Now you can mount files from another container with `--volumes-from yadisk`.
+Now you can mount files from another container with `--volumes-from yadisk`

 Files would be available in `/var/lib/selenium` folder.